Gracie-Gray/CloudComputing/Design.md

   - Lightweight and simple for building small REST services
   - Quick setup
   - Express provides built-in routing and middleware
-- Alternatives like Python/Flask were possible, but Node.js aligned with the provided starter code.
+- Alternatives like Python/Flask were allowed, but Node.js was used as it was included with the provided starter code.

 ### Instance & Networking
 - **t2.micro** chosen to minimize cost while meeting performance needs.